volterraedge/terraform-provider-volterra/docs/resources/volterra_app_firewall.md

 ### Detection Setting Choice Ai Risk Based Blocking

-assess transaction risk, and only high-risk transactions will be blocked..
+only high-risk requests will be blocked by default.
+This feature is in preview mode..

 `high_risk_action` - (Required) High-risk HTTP transactions are associated with attack attempts or requests that violate the application firewall policy. (`String`).